6 historic sports moments in Montréal — and the venues where they happened

 Sporting event

 Montréal is famous for cute accents, delicious food, and boundless creativity.
-But the French-Canadian city is also a global icon for hosting sports events.
-The city was the host of the 1976 Summer Olympics and the home to the most storied team in the history of hockey.
+But the city is also a global icon for hosting sports events, as the host of the 1976 Summer Olympics and the home to the most storied team in the history of hockey.
 But that’s just scratching the surface.
+Here are some memorable Montréal moments in sports, and a few details on the venues of where the magic happened.

 Not once, not twice… but 24 wins